mieweb/docs/content/features/system-administration/interfaces/sending-hl7-messages-to-system.md

 ```
 {{% /pre %}}

 The identifier 12 will then link to a system user.
-This user can then can modified if needed to include any other required information.**
+This user can then modify it if needed to include any other required information.

 {{% note %}}
 If the hl7 version is 2.5.1 or higher, the OBX 24 (performing organization address) and 25 (performing organization medical director) are used, instead of OBX 16.